 - Dim display can be hard to read

 - Kids can lose interest in the adventure game

 Design-wise, this device is like the Fitbit Alta but with a smaller band to compensate for kid size wrists.
 It tracks steps, monitors active minutes, and keeps tabs on sleep levels.

-The battery lasts pretty well, averaging at about five days of continuous activity, to recharge, plug it into a USB port and wait about two to three hours.
+The battery lasts fairly long, averaging at about five days of continuous activity.
+To recharge, plug it into a USB port and wait about two to three hours.

 The Fitbit Ace is super lightweight.
 It’s made from a stainless-steel body with a matching clasp.
 The band is made with a flexible rubber material.
 It’s showerproof and can survive short dunks in water.

 The 128 x 36-pixel resolution display is the main feature of this tracker.
 Tapping it can change to any of the ten digital watch faces.
 Kids can earn achievements for completing activity goals, in which then they can share with friends and family members that are attached to your Family Account on the app.

 Unlike Garmin’s vivofit jr. 2, the app has two views: a parent view and a child’s view.
 This keeps the app secure for kids to track and use the app.
 But allows parents to control settings and “own” the overall account.